 In case you’re curious, here is our Renovation To-Do List for the front of the RV during this 6-week challenge:

 Paint, Seal, and Install Captain’s Chairs

 Install Firewall Cover

-Remove TV from front and replace with different storage
+Remove the TV from the front and replace it with different storage

 Replace awful curtains with new blinds